jakobottar/green-pixel-analysis/README.md

 pip install numpy
 pip install Pillow
 ```
+If `pip` is not installed, install it here: https://pip.pypa.io/en/stable/installing/#installing-with-get-pip-py.

 Click on the `start.bat` file to launch the application.
 Select a directory in the popup window and click 'Run Analysis'.
 The terminal window gives information about the running program.